Iowa Hawkeyes: Rowing

 Women's rowing became a varsity sport at the University of Iowa in 1994 at which time Mandi Kowal was hired as head coach.
 In 1997 and 1998 the Hawkeyes' varsity 4 (V4+) was invited to the NCAA Championships; 1997 marked the first NCAA rowing championships.
 The Hawkeyes made a whole team appearance at Nationals in 2001.
 With the combined novice and varsity teams, the Hawkeyes typically have 70–80 rowing athletes, making it the second-largest team on campus, second only to football.

 Fall 2009 brought the completion of a new state-of-the-art boathouse.
 Prior to that time the rowing Hawkeyes had no permanent home, but instead their boats were housed in an excess area of the Iowa Advanced Technology Laboratories.
 The new P. Sue Beckwith, M.D.
 Boathouse is named after the benefactor, a former University of Iowa basketball letter-winner, who gave the seed money that made the boathouse possible.
 The boathouse is 20000 sqft and designed to withstand flooding.
 The building has workout facilities, team locker rooms, boat bays, indoor rowing tanks, and meeting spaces.
+On October 21, 2021, former Iowa Athletic Director Gary Barta named Jeff Garbutt as the fourth head coach in the history of the Iowa rowing program.
+Garbutt previously served as an assistant coach for the Hawkeyes from 2013 to 2020 and was the head coach of both the men's and women's rowing teams at La Salle University during the 2020–21 season.
+During his tenure as an assistant at Iowa, Garbutt helped guide the team, under head coach Andrew Carter, to three consecutive NCAA Championship appearances from 2017 to 2019.
+In 2018, the program reached its highest-ever national ranking, placing No. 7 in the Collegiate Rowing Coaches Association Poll.